jace4-fakeaccount/SHViT-Reimplementation/README.md

 ## Video Demonstration and Explanation

-Please click on the thumbnail below to view the video on youtube.
+Please click on the thumbnail below to view the video on YouTube or click [here](https://youtu.be/WtfPZht9YxA).

 [![SHViT Video](assets/shvit_picture.png)](https://youtu.be/WtfPZht9YxA)